rkaur19/Postcard-Creator/README.md

 12. Go on your brower and type "localhost/konicaminolta/"
 13. From here, the user will be prompted to upload a picture and start modifying it.

-ALL OF THE CROPPED IMAGES ARE SAVED IN "htdocs\konicaminolta\images" DIRECTORY.
+ALL OF THE CROPPED AND ORIGINAL IMAGES ARE SAVED IN "htdocs\konicaminolta\images" DIRECTORY.